Ematrix163/Dublin_Bus_Project/README.md

-## To deploy
+## Deploying the application from Github

+### Clone the application from Github

-1. First, clone the Dublin_Bus_Project repo from GitHub
+First, clone the Dublin_Bus_Project repo from GitHub

+### Install environment requirements

+1. Install anaconda

+2. Create your environment with conda.
+For example `conda create --name myenv`

+3. Activate the newly created environment: `source activate myenv`

+4. Install requirements.txt using pip.
+For example `pip install -r requirements.txt`

+### Setup the database

-2. To recreate our database, create an empty database called dublinBus, then run the SQL commands in the database.sql file in the config directory to create the tables
+1. Create an empty relational database called dublinBus
+2. Run the SQL commands in the /config/database.sql file to create the tables

-3. Then cd into the /config directory.
-Type the following into the command line
+### Setup the database

+Start the following backend services:

-`sudo service forecast.service start`
+`systemctl forecast.service start`
+- Obtains the 5 day weather forecast and puts it in the database

-`sudo service weatherapi.service start`
+`systemctl weatherapi.service start`
+- Obtains the current weather and puts it in the datase

-`sudo service current_schedule.timer start`
+`systemctl current_schedule.timer start`

-4. Then, in the same directory, enter the following command
+- Starts a SystemD timer so that a new GTFS schedule will be downloaded and uploaded to the database on a weekly basis

+### Prediction model

-`sudo service bus_extract.service start`
+`systemctl bus_extract.service start`

 ​	This will take a significant amount of time.
 The bus_extract.service runs the job master.sh script, which in turn runs the extract_bus_line.sh 		script, which extracts each bus line.